exetermcr/exetermcr.github.io/exeter-house.markdown

 of Exeter College.
 In order to log on you will need an Exeter College IT account.
 You will receive details about this from the College shortly after the you move in.
 Wi-Fi is available in all communal areas of EH, but not in most bedrooms.
+The IT department can be contacted at <it-help@exeter.ox.ac.uk>.
+Ethernet cables are available from the IT department located in the tower besides the Rector's lodgings.

-### Local facilities.
+### Local facilities

-First, food.
+**First, food**.
 On Iffley Road there is a small Co-op supermarket which is open till midnight every day.
 On Cowley road, there is a sizable Tesco Metro and a Sainsburys’ local.
 If you do have a car or a friend with a car, there is a gargantuan Tesco just outside the ring road at